Betting on horse racing: Types of bets

 The rough equivalent of the each-way in North America is the across the board (win/place/show) or win/place bet, where equal bets on a horse are made to win, place, and show (or just win and place).
 Each portion is treated by the totalizator as a separate bet, so an across-the-board bet is merely a convenience for bettors and parimutuel clerks.
-For instance, if a $2 across-the-board bet (total outlay of $6) were staked on a horse which finished second, paying $4.20 to place and $3.00 to show, the bettor would receive $7.20 on what is essentially a $6 wager.
+For instance, if a $2 across-the-board bet (total outlay of $6) were staked on a horse which finished second, paying $4.20 to place and $3.00 to show, the bettor would receive $14.40 ($0.00 win + $8.40 place + $6.00 show) on what is essentially a $6 wager.

 In addition to straight wagers, "exotic" wagers offer bettors an opportunity to incorporate the placement of different horses in one or multiple races.
 The two broad types of exotic wagers are horizontal and vertical.
 Horizontal exotic wagers are bets on multiple horses in one particular race, while vertical exotic wagers involve predicting results across multiple races.
 Both have specific options for which bets are available and are detailed below.

 In the most basic horizontal wager, an exacta, the bettor selects the first and second place horses in the exact order.
 Picking the first three finishers in exact order is called a trifecta and a superfecta refers to the specific finishing order of the top four horses.

 Boxing is a tactic that increases the odds of winning an exotic wager by removing the need to choose the exact order.
 A quinella, which boxes an exacta (allowing the first two finishers to come in any order and still win), is the basic box, but boxing can be applied to the trifecta and superfecta as well.

 A wheel is a bet on a single horse is to finish in a specific position, with multiple horses finishing ahead and/or behind it.
 In a sense, a win bet can be thought of as a specific type of wheel bet.

 Vertical bets are spread over different races.
 A daily double is an exotic wager placed on the winner of two consecutive races.
 Picking the winner of three, four, five or six straight races is referred to as a pick-3, pick-4, pick-5 and pick-6 respectively.